Gurrt/software-process/assignment-1/cause_1.md

   to track issues.

-* Architecture: While there was an architecture set to integrate all the services, it wasn't designed to handle to load that it got on the launch day.[4]
+* Architecture: While there was an architecture set to integrate all the services, it was not designed to handle to load that it got on the launch day.[4]

 * Product: This step focuses mainly on building the product step by step and